OHIF/Viewers/platform/docs/docs/migration-guide.md

 ### SopClassHandlerModule

-By far the least changed module is the SopClassHandlerModules.
-The purpose of this module is to create a displaySet based on the metadata.
-OHIF App uses this module to create a displaySet for each series.
+The least changed module is the SopClassHandlerModule, although this now returns an array instead of a single instance.
+The purpose of this module is to create a list of displaySets based on the metadata.
+OHIF App uses this module to create one or more displaySets for each series.
 The displaySet is then used to then get assigned on each viewport and the viewport renders the image.

+The `DisplaySet` created by the handler can have a member function `addInstances` which will update the display set with new SOP instance data, allowing the preservation of the display set UID when required.

+Multiple display sets will be returned when different parts of the series are to be shown separately, for example, to split scout images from volume images.

 ### ViewportModule